ioccc-src/winner/2005/giljade/README.md

 goal is to move the big piece (2 by 2) to the center top, which takes 179 steps in the shortest move sequence.

-Notice: the step count used by the program is longer than the traditional step count for such puzzles, as normally if the same piece is moved twice in a row it is counted as only one step, but here it is counted as two.
+Notice that the step count used by the program is longer than the traditional step count for such puzzles, as normally if the same piece is moved twice in a row it is counted as only one step, but here it is counted as two.

 The printout of the solution however is in a rather unorthodox form, as can be easily discerned.
 As you have probably suspected each of the steps in the